mithraism/mithraism.github.io/content/cv.md

 Developed many features of [MediaGenix](http://mediagenix.tv)’ _WHATS’On_ broadcasting solution for VIMN subsidiaries such as MTV, Comedy Central and Nickelodeon for divisions in both Europe and Southeast Asia.
 During this period, I also performed two major upgrades for these clients.
 I implemented the necessary developments for the introduction of WHATS’On to MTV Adria.

-Skills: Scrum/kanban, TDD, OOP, Oracle RDBMS
+Skills: Smalltalk, Scrum/kanban, TDD, OOP, Oracle RDBMS

 ### Intern, Netlog